-The instrument panel compartment (glove box) is lighted by a lamp bulb mounted in a socket in the upper right corner of the glove box.
-The switch is mounted separately in the top right corner of the door opening.
+The instrument panel compartment (glove box) is lighted by a lamp bulb mounted in a socket in the upper corner of the glove box.
+The switch is mounted separately in the door opening.
 This spring-loaded switch makes contact when the compartment door is opened.
 As the door is closed it depresses the switch button to break contact and turn the light off.
-This circuit is protected by a 2 ampere fuse in the wiring connector behind the glove box.
+This circuit is protected along with the map light circuit by the 5 ampere "MAP-GLV." fuse on the fuse block.